yuvrajIMS/PWMsignal-Arduino-ROS/README.md

 > Install Arduino IDE on your machine

-## Installing arduino rosserrial on ROS workstation
+## Install Arduino-rosserrial on ROS workstation

   $ sudo apt-get install ros-DISTRO-rosserial-arduino